DuncanMoyo/alx-system_engineering-devops/0x00-shell_basics/README.md

 List of scripts and what they do:

-pwd - prints the absolute path name of the current working directory
+pwd :prints the absolute path name of the current working directory

-ls - displays the contents list of your current directory
+ls :displays the contents list of your current directory

-cd - changes the working directory to the user's home directory
+cd :changes the working directory to the user's home directory

+ls -l : displays current directory on a long format